whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Problems with the polling mode in other laptops
 1. Enabling FMCN and SSCN and their automatic assignment fixed the issues with the macOS recognizing a single click input as multiple clicks in my X510UA-BQ490.
 X510UA-BQ492 experiences the same issue when the laptop runs on battery even after implementing the fix.
 Custom FMCN and SSCN configuration may be required.
 Refer to https://github.com/hieplpvip/ASUS-ZENBOOK-HACKINTOSH/blob/master/src/hotpatch/SSDT-I2CBUS.dsl and ask for help at the VoodooI2C helpdesk

+## Other things
+1. OpenCore
+    - Seems to have shutdown issues
+    - Injecting CodecCommander.kext via the supposedly-better-at-injection bootloader does not seem to allow sound input
+    - mostly my lack of skills and knowledge

 ## Credits